srest2021/atclean/README.md

 - `-l` or `--lookbacktime_days`: specify a lookback time in days (if not specified, script will download full light curve)
 - `--dont_overwrite`: don't overwrite existing light curves with the same filename

-You can easily download light curves for a single SN without TNS credentials or `snlist.txt` straight from the command line:
+You can easily download light curves for a single SN without TNS credentials or `sninfo.txt` straight from the command line:

 `./download_atlas_lc.py 2019vxm --coords 10:41:02.190,-27:05:00.42 --discdate 58985.264`